cybergreen-net/www.cybergreen.net/mitigation.md

 ## What We Measure

 CyberGreen develops and applies statistical methods to data, allowing for measurement of key indicators of risk conditions.
-Using state-of-the-art metrics-based measurement and visualization, CyberGreen produces an Index score for four risk indicators using 1 TB of validated data collected from multiple sources.
-The four risk indicators are Open DNS, Open NTP, Open SSDP, and Open SNMP.
-CyberGreen will add Spam to its list of risk indicators in the coming months.
+Using state-of-the-art metrics-based measurement and visualization, CyberGreen produces an Index score for five risk indicators using its own Internet scan data.
+The five risk indicators are open DNS, open NTP, open SSDP, open SNMP and open CHARGEN protocols.

 ### Risk Indicators